RestAuth/server/doc/config/quickstart.rst

 Configure RestAuth
 ------------------

-The location of the configuration file depends on how you installed RestAuth:

-* from source: ``/usr/local/lib/python2.7/dist-packages/RestAuth/localsettings.py``
-* on Debian/Ubuntu: ``/etc/restauth/settings.py``
-* on Redhat/Fedora: unkown.
-* on ArchLinux: ``/etc/restauth/settings.py``
+RestAuth has a central configuration file called |file-settings-link|.
+The location varies depending on how you installed RestAuth.
+Follow the previous link to get an overview where this file might me stored.

 The configuration file is a plain Python file.
 Don't worry if you have no experience writing Python, the syntax is pretty straight forward.
 Be careful of syntax errors, though, as this would